Reference Date: 08-October-2013

 Prices of coarse grains continue to follow normal seasonal patterns in general

-Reflecting last year’s good harvests, markets remain generally well supplied and coarse grains prices continue to follow normal seasonal patterns.
-For example, in Ouagadougou, milllet prices started increasing in February 2013 after several months of declines.
-However, in March they were still 5 percent below their levels a year earlier.
-Prices of imported rice, mainly consumed in urban centres, have remained relatively stable in recent months, in line with trends in international markets.
-Overall, food prices are likely to continue to follow normal patterns, in view of the relatively high supply levels in the whole region and the stable international rice prices.
+Reflecting the favourable prosptecs for this year’s crop and the 2012 good harvests, markets remain generally well supplied and coarse grains prices continue to follow normal seasonal patterns.
+For example, in Ouagadougou, milllet prices have been mostly stable since January 2013 and in September they were 21 percent below their levels a year earlier.
+Similarly, prices of imported rice, mainly consumed in urban centres, have remained relatively stable in recent months, in line with trends in international markets.
+Overall, food prices are likely to continue to follow normal patterns, in view of the relatively high supply levels in neighbouring countries and the declining international rice prices.

 Continued assistance is still needed, especially for vulnerable people

-In spite of the generally favourable food supply outlook, some 1.8 million people (about 10 percent of the population) will continue to be food insecure mostly as a result of localized rainfall deficits in 2012 and the lingering effects of last year’s food crisis.
+In spite of the generally favourable food supply situation, the food security situation remains difficult in parts, mostly as a result of localized rainfall deficits in 2012 and the lingering effects of last year’s food crisis.
 The food insecure people are located mostly in the Sahel, North and East regions.

 Moreover, the country is seriously affected by the influx of refugees from neighbouring Mali.
-According to UNHCR, there were over 43 600 Malian refugees registered
+According to UNHCR, there were about 50 000 Malian refugees in Burkina Faso

 as of early September 2013, mostly in Oudalan and Soum provinces of the northern Sahel region, which has been already facing food insecurity and high malnutrition rates.